frizib/RageMPOnline/README.md

 ## Updating information about the Liberty Arizona V server

-This code is a simple HTML file for displaying information about the Arina V Liberty server.
+This code is a simple HTML file for displaying information about the Arizona V Liberty server.

 ### Technologies used